woleet/woleet-proofkeeper/README.md

 ./buildWithDocker.sh
 ```

-After this step the packages apps will be available in the folder docker-release.
+After this step the packages apps will be available in the folder docker-release/ .

 An other folder will be created: docker-cache it will contains the node_modules folder used by the docker container as well as the ~/.cache folder of the container which contains the electron releases.